Kein/build_your_ue/readme.md

 Plugins/Editor/DataValidation
 ```

 **To add a plugin back,** you simply can copy it back into the `$(EngineSource)\Plugins` and rebuild the targets, if you are working with source build. *If you are using a foreign project* and/or `installed build`, copy the engine plugin into **project's** `Plugins/` folder and rebuild your project.
-In 99% cases this will work just fine, but there can be some engine plugins that are hardcoded to only work properly when build inside the Engine space.
-I haven't encountered one yet but keep this in mind when some plugins exhibit weird/unexpected behaviour.
+In 99% cases this will work just fine, but there can be some engine plugins that are hardcoded to only work properly when build inside the Engine space, like `ReplicationGraph` plugin, so keep that in mind.

 **Do note** that example projects like `Lyra` will require a wider variety of plugins and often indirectly, i.e. when one plugins or module requires another and it is not immediately obvious.

 ### Skipping modules
 This is an uncharted territory.
-Although the process and setup is similar to previous section describing plugins, one thing you need to keep in mind is that modules are intertwined way too deep between each other (hello *modul*arity) and for the most part you can't remove anything without consequences cascading down.
+Although the process and setup is similar to previous section describing plugins, one thing you need to keep in mind is that modules are intertwined way too deep between each other and UE itself (hello *modul*arity) and for the most part you can't remove anything without consequences cascading down.
 Still, if you desire, you can experiement by removing module folder and files from `$(EngineSource)\Developer` or `$(EngineSource)\Editor` or `$(EngineSource)\Runtime`.
 Don't forget to remove them from other module's dependencies as well, via respectitive `*.Build.cs` descriptor.
 You will also most likely need to rebuild `UBT` afterwards, before you can build engine targets.

 ### Passing extra compiler/linker flags